Are you in pain? Here. Grab an Advil. Take it! Take it! Your pain will go away soon. And then thank you, Advil!

 Both Advil and CBD are used for pain and inflammation.

 But CBD oil has the ability to help more than just these symptoms though.
 CBD is also an effective antioxidant, so while it’s reducing pain and inflammation, it’s also protecting the healthy cells against the destructive byproducts of metabolism like free radicals9.
 In other words, not only is CBD an effective tool for pain relief, it also helps protect your body from damage.

-Could CBD be better than Advil?
+Could CBD oil be better than Advil or Ibuprofen?

 It’s obviously your choice whether to use Advil and other ibuprofen products or to use CBD for your pain.
-But reading through all the research studies saying that CBD can benefit even persistent, chronic, and intractable pain and knowing it has an excellent safety profile, what do you honestly think?
-Let us know in the comments section below.
+But reading through all the research studies reporting that CBD can benefit even persistent, chronic, and intractable pain and be knowing it has an excellent safety profile, what do you honestly think?

 I’ll leave you with one more thought to ponder: